Nigel Moss, Chair

 Leilani Courtney – President of Guild of Students

-Alpha was elected President of the Guild of Students in 2020 and formally took up his post from 1 August.
-He serves as the Student Member until July 2021.
-He is a Business Enterprise graduate who previously served as Vice-President of the Guild.
+Allice was elected President of the Guild of Students in 2021 and formally took up her post from 1 August.
+She serves as the Student Member until July 2022.
+She is a Specialist Hair and Media Makeup graduate who previously served as Vice-President of the Guild.
 Other work includes catering and customer service roles.

 Michael is qualified as a Chartered Accountant and has worked for leading companies such as Touche Ross & Co and the Burroughs Corporation in Europe & Africa.
 He is the Managing Director of Haunch Lane Developments Ltd (Property Development & Investment Business).
 In 2005 he set up Metal Packaging International Ltd (Stockholder of Imported Tins & Aerosols) where he is also the Managing Director and majority shareholder.